AveraqeDev/superwho-api/README.md

 Run the tests `npm test`

+Migrate PostgreSQL database locally `npm run migrate`

+Migrate PostgreSQL test database locally `npm run migrate:test`

+Migrate PostgreSQL production database remotely `npm run migrate:production`

 ## Deploying

 When your new project is ready for deployment, add a new Heroku application with `heroku create`.
-This will make a new git remote called "heroku" and you can then `npm run deploy` which will push to this remote's master branch.
+This will make a new git remote called "heroku" and you can then `npm run deploy` which will run tests, migrate production database, and push to this remote's master branch.